Campbell, California: Transportation

 Campbell is served by several major roads, including State Route 17, State Route 85, Interstate 280, and San Tomas Expressway (Santa Clara County Route G4).
 Major local arterial roads include Winchester Boulevard and Bascom Avenue.

 Public transport in Campbell is operated by the Santa Clara Valley Transportation Authority and includes several local and express bus lines that link the community to nearby towns, including Cupertino, Los Gatos, Palo Alto, San Jose, Santa Clara and Saratoga.
 Additionally, the town is served by three light rail stations on the Mountain View - Winchester line, including Hamilton Station, Downtown Campbell Station, and the line's terminus at Winchester Station.
 These stations were opened as part of the first phase of the Vasona Light Rail project; the line will be extended past Winchester to Vasona Junction in Los Gatos once funding is secured.
 That line is now served by buses.

 The extension was the subject of a minor dispute with the Federal Railroad Administration over the sounding of train horns late at night.
 This dispute delayed the opening of most of the extension for two months before the grand opening on October 1, 2005.

 Housing and businesses

 There are few large shopping centers or business complexes in the city, as Campbell is primarily a suburban residential area.
-The Home Depot has a store within the city limits and is one of the city's largest employers.